safe-global/safe-docs/README.md

 Read the last documentation in:
 * [http://gnosis-safe.readthedocs.io/en/latest/](http://gnosis-safe.readthedocs.io/en/latest/)

-It's a work in progress, so comments, suggestions, and colaborations are really welcomed.
+It's a work in progress, so comments, suggestions, and collaborations are appreciated.

 ## Collaboration
-The Gnosis Safe is made by and for the comunity, with the goal of having a secure and convinient way to manage ethereum assets.
+The Gnosis Safe is made by and for the community, with the goal of having a secure and convenient way to manage Ethereum assets.

-Meet the comunity in the gitter channel!
+Meet the community in the Gitter channel!
 * https://gitter.im/gnosis/Safe

 # Generate the doc